Umuzi-org/tech-department/content/projects/basic-unit-test-mocks-kata/_index.md

 export SMTP_PASSWORD=?????
 ```

 Why?
-Because we don't mix code and configuration.
+Because **we don't mix code and configuration**.
 Your code should be able to access configuration when it needs to.

 Now add the following line to your `.gitignore` file: